morrownr/Monitor_Mode/Monitor_Mode.md

-Advantage 1: When killing the very clever interfering processes, you may find that interfering processes are able to spawn new processes that will continue to interfer.
+Advantage 1: When killing the very clever interfering processes, you may find that interfering processes are able to spawn new processes that will continue to interfere.
 Stopping the interfering processes does not seem to trigger the spawning of new processes.

 Advantage 2: If you use more than one wifi adapter/card in the system,